jpamorgan/anchor-template/readme.md

-#A Responsive Web App Template
+#A Responsive Anchor Theme

-This template is a great starting point for any basic web app that needs to respond to mobile device screen sizes.
-It's modular layout provides visual seperation of information and simple breakpoints for a responsive layout.
+This template is incomplete.
+[Demo Site](http://jpamorgan.github.io/anchor-template)